 MSTP uses this parameter to determine the port(s) to use for forwarding.
 The port with the lowest priority number has the highest priority.
-The range is 0 to 240.
-However, this command specifies the priority as a multiplier (0-15) of 16.
+The range is 0 to 240, and is configured by specifying a multiplier in the range of 0-15.
 That is, when you specify a priority multiplier of 0-15, the actual priority assigned to the switch is: